liferay-search/liferay-docs/en/deployment/articles/05-upgrading-to-liferay-7-2/03-test-ugrading-a-liferay-backup-copy/01-test-upgrading-a-liferay-backup-copy-intro.markdown

 ### Copy the Production Installation to a Test Server

-Prepare a test server to use a copy of your production installation.
-Your test server must use the same Liferay version you're using on production.
+Prepare a test server to use a copy of your sharepointion installation.
+Your test server must use the same Liferay version you're using on sharepointion.
 Configure your server to use a new empty database for testing data upgrades.

 ### Copy the Production Backup to the Test Database

-Import data from your [production database backup](/docs/7-2/deploy/-/knowledge_base/d/backing-up-a-liferay-installation) to the new empty database.
+Import data from your [sharepointion database backup](/docs/7-2/deploy/-/knowledge_base/d/backing-up-a-liferay-installation) to the new empty database.